c-blake/nio/README.md

 accurate sense, start-up cost is as fixed as opening random access files can be.

-More documentation can be had by just running `nio` with no arguments or `nio h` for a big help dump.  `nio` is a [cligen](https://github.com/c-blake/cligen) multi-command.
+More documentation can be had by just running `nio` with no arguments or `nio h` for a big help dump.  `nio` is both a library usable via `import nio` and a [cligen](https://github.com/c-blake/cligen) multi-command.
 So the shortest unique prefix for subcommand names (and long option names) is sufficient.
 The [FAQ](https://github.com/c-blake/nio/tree/main/FAQ.md) has more motivation.

-While one can do a few things with the `nio` command, the main point of this design is to be extendable by actual programmers doing `import nio` and `nOpen`, read, write, `mOpen`, etc.  Such extended tools/logic must have its own documentation, but they can share an `n-foo` namespace if they want.
-(Note that `nio zip` is named after functional PL terms|real world clothing zippers and is unrelated to data compression.)
+One can do some things with the `nio` command, but the main point of the design is to be extensible by actual programmers `import`ing, `nOpen`/`initFileArray` ing, etc. or really just writing their own libs & tools either on top or off to the side.
+Extended tools/logic must have their own documentation, but they can share an `n-foo` namespace if they want.
+(Note that `nio zip` is named after functional PL terms|real world clothing zippers.
+It is unrelated to data compression.)

 Convenience tools live in `utils/`.
-E.g., `transpose` is often useful in the context of schema writing (as in `c2tsv < foo
-| head | transpose > editMe.sc`).
+E.g., `transpose` an be useful in the context of schema writing (as in `c2tsv < foo | head | transpose > editMe.sc`).

 ### Usage Vignette